shchukin-alex/articles/GCD/2-QOS/QOS.md

 <!--  Priority inversion with sync  -->

 There are two other flags which were not discussed yet: `assignCurrentContext` and `detached` since they consider other attributes like `os_activity_t` and properties of the current IPC request.
 We will definitely explore them in the corresponding article.

+So in this part we discussed pretty complicated moments related `QoS`.
+In the next article we will look on `DispatchGroup` and ways to work with it.